matthew-tucker/matthew-tucker.github.io/personal/index.md

 ## Before Now

 I was born in Gainesville, Florida and moved around a bit &mdash; notably with a stint in the greater Cincinnati area &mdash; before ending up in a [small town near Madison, Wisconsin](http://www.marshall-wi.com/).
-During my time in south-central Wisconsin I spent some time as a member of both the (now-defunct) [Capital Sound](https://www.youtube.com/playlist?list=PLC8699897E1FFA9B6) and [Madison Scouts](http://www.madisonscoutslive.com/mainsite/) Drum and Bugle Corps (I played the tuba/contrabass).
+During my time in south-central Wisconsin I spent some time as a member of both the (now-defunct) [Capital Sound](https://www.youtube.com/playlist?list=PLC8699897E1FFA9B6) and (not-defunct) [Madison Scouts](http://www.madisonscoutslive.com/mainsite/) Drum and Bugle Corps (I played the tuba/contrabass).
 At Cornell University I was a member of the [Cornell University Big Red Bands](http://www.bigredbands.org/), where I served as both Marching Band Drum Major and Pep Band Conductor for one season.

 ## Now